-Practical procedures to differentiate the lower beaks of this species:
+Practical procedures to differentiate the lower beaks of these species:

-C. veranyi rostrum is thinner, straighter, and has smaller crest than ?Mastigoteuthis A (Clarke) which is bigger and has a larger, but blunter, rostrum.
+C. veranyi rostrum is thinner, straighter, and has smaller crest than Asperoteuthis lui which is bigger and has a larger, but blunter, rostrum.

-FAMILY CRANCHIIDAE Figure 10 | pages 54 & 85
+FAMILY CRANCHIIDAE Figure 10 | pages 57 & 87